Creating a new shipment

 Checking shipping rates

-Next, click the magnifying glass button on bottom right to check shipping rates.
+Next, click the magnifying glass button on the bottom right to check shipping rates.

-Estimated shipping costs will be displayed for each shipping carrier.
-Shipping costs also includes fuel surcharges and other fees.
+Estimated shipping costs responded by the carriers system will be displayed for each shipping carrier.
+Shipping costs also include fuel surcharges and other fees.

 Printing shipping labels and invoices